-Understanding the progress of the website or web application development from a technical standpoint can make quite the difference.
+Understanding the progress of the website or web application development from a technical standpoint can make quite a difference.
 This is especially true if you are the Product Owner.

 In our opinion, transparency offers a far stronger development process and successful delivery.
 We welcome consistent and organized feedback, which is a large part of why we use the Agile methodology.
 That said, the development company you’re working with also has a responsibility to ensure you’re getting the training you need to successfully run and manage your website.
 While you’re preparing for launch, it’s imperative to have extensive training on the product before the handoff.